 It takes very little energy to view the display.
 Size matters when it comes to information radiators—the bigger the better.

-Following the concept of information radiator coined by Alistair Cockburn, this is the default mode that users see when accessing to a dashboard using a public link (see Learn about Access Restrictions and Public Sharing to learn how to share a dashboard externally).
+Following the concept of information radiator coined by Alistair Cockburn, this is the default mode that users see when accessing to a dashboard using a public link (see Learn about Public or External Sharing to learn how to share a dashboard externally).
 It’s optimized for large screens or TVs, where the main differences with the normal dashboard view are:

 Dark mode is switched on by default, although you can switch it off.
 It reduces the impact on the eyesight, is soothing to the eyes and improves the visual ergonomics.